htekgulds/chrome-extension-gitlab-runners/README.md

 The extension works by extracting the `tags` fields used in that file and searching those tags with the Gitlab Runner API.

 Enjoy!

+# Credits

+Thanks [Codestar](https://github.com/Codestar) for coming up with the idea and providing a prototype that i built upon